 Kyphoplasty is the most advanced treatment currently available for a vertebral compression fracture.
-The exceptional team at Centers for Pain Control and Vein Care in Hobart, LaPorte, Munster, Valparaiso, and Highland, Indiana, have extensive experience performing kyphoplasty procedures, restoring the bone’s strength, alleviating pain, and giving patients the ability to return to an active lifestyle.
+The exceptional team at Centers for Pain Control and Vein Care in Hobart, LaPorte, Munster, and Valparaiso, Indiana, have extensive experience performing kyphoplasty procedures, restoring the bone’s strength, alleviating pain, and giving patients the ability to return to an active lifestyle.
 If you develop middle back pain, call the nearest office, or book an appointment online to learn more about kyphoplasty.

 Kyphoplasty is a minimally invasive procedure to treat vertebral compression fractures.
 During a kyphoplasty procedure, your provider at Centers for Pain Control and Vein Care restores the vertebra’s natural height and then injects bone cement into the damaged area, strengthening the bone and stabilizing your spine.

 Compression fractures are different from other fractures.
 Fracturing a healthy bone requires a strong impact to break or crack the bone.

 By comparison, compression fractures occur when the vertebra is too weak to support the normal stress endured by your spine.
 As a result, the vertebra collapses without needing excessive force.

 Vertebral compression fractures most often develop due to osteoporosis.
 Osteoporosis occurs when your bones lose too much calcium, becoming weak and brittle.
 This condition weakens the vertebrae so dramatically, that a cough or lifting a light object can cause a compression fracture.